google/gvisor-containerd-shim/docs/runtime-handler-shim-v2-quickstart.md

 # Runtime Handler Quickstart (Shim V2)

-This document describes how to install and run the `containerd-shim-runsc-v1` using the containerd runtime handler support.
+This document describes how to install and run `containerd-shim-runsc-v1` using the containerd runtime handler support.
 This requires containerd 1.2 or later.

 ## Requirements